-Our goal is to preserve and promote the performing arts in our community.
-To that end, CCPA has provided high-quality entertainment at very low cost.
-However, costs associated with producing plays and maintaining a historic building like the Fox Playhouse are challenging.
-Your donation is a crucial part of our fundraising to keep the historic Fox Playhouse (and the fun that occurs within) a jewel in our community.
-You may also wish to volunteer with us.
-If you would like to help in some capacity (like building sets or distributing flyers), please mark the box on the donation card, and a CCPA board member will be in touch to help you.
+Our goal is always to promote the performing arts in our community.
+Thanks to your long-term support, we will pay off the Fox Playhouse mortgage at the end of this year.
+But the costs of maintaining our home continue, and we provide a season of community entertainment with multiple events each year.
+We see upcoming needs for lighting and sound, new concession equipment, drywall and paint for the playhouse walls and paint for the stage.
+Your donation is a crucial part of our fund drive goal of $10,000 to keep the historic Fox Playhouse (and the fun that occurs within) a jewel in our community.
+We would also love for you to volunteer with us.
+If you would like to help in way (build sets, distribute flyers, you name it), please mark the box on the Donation Card, and a CCPA board member will be in touch to help you.